Differences between Hemp and Marijuana

 Both plants are grown for completely different purposes.
 Medical Cannabis crops produce female plants only, whereas hemp crops produce only male plants.
 Cannabis can be grown indoor and outdoor, but hemp crops are typically grown outdoors due to the size of the plants.

 It is also important to know the difference between hemp oil and Cannabis oil.
 Hemp oil will be high in CBD but low in THC and marijuana oil can have levels of both components present.
-The hemp oil will provide some nutritional value and can help control inflammation, where the marijuana oil will provide several medicinal effects.
+The hemp oil will provide some nutritional value, where the marijuana oil can be used for therapeutic purposes.
 Understanding why and how to use Cannabis correctly will provide the most health benefit.

 The research will become more accessible as more countries regulate the production of both hemp and marijuana, allowing for more medical studies and product innovations.
 The benefits of this plant, no matter what it is called, are numerous and the list will only grow as legalization spreads throughout the world.